Keep a reading list worth sharing.

-HTML, RSS, Atom, JSON Feed, Markdown, plain text, and llms.txt formats —
+Every list ships as HTML, RSS, Atom, JSON Feed, Markdown, plain text, and

 -